jameswh3/SharePoint-Inventory-CSOM/README.md

 # Overview

-This script is provided as a way to inventory SharePoint Sites, Webs, Lists, and Items and their permissions
+This script is provided as a way to inventory SharePoint Online Sites, Webs, Lists, and Items and their permissions

 # Script Reference